akka/akka/docs/src/main/paradox/scala/http/routing-dsl/case-class-extraction.md

 @@snip [CaseClassExtractionExamplesSpec.scala]($test$/scala/docs/http/scaladsl/server/CaseClassExtractionExamplesSpec.scala) { #example-4 }

-If you write your validations like this Akka HTTP's case class extraction logic will properly pick up all error messages and generate a `ValidationRejection` if something goes wrong.
+If you write your validations like this Akka HTTP's case class extraction logic will properly pick up all error messages and generate a @unidoc[ValidationRejection] if something goes wrong.
 By default, `ValidationRejections` are converted into `400 Bad Request` error response by the default @ref[RejectionHandler](rejections.md#the-rejectionhandler), if no subsequent route successfully handles the request.